Learn about creating Contacts in JobNimbus and what information you can include on their records.

 Note: Only one person can be listed as the Sales Rep of a Contact.
 To link multiple team members to a Contact, consider utilizing the "Assigned To" field.

 6. Lead Source

-The Lead Source is where you will record how you landed this client, whether it was through social media, word of mouth, a marketing campaign, etc. Your Lead Sources can be reported on, and makeup 1/5 of your Sales Dashboard.
-You can customize these options under the Lead Source tab located on the left-hand side of your Settings.
+This field is where you will record how you landed this client, whether it was through social media, word of mouth, a marketing campaign, etc. Your Lead Sources can be reported on and makeup 1/5 of your Sales Dashboard.
+Learn how to customize these options here.

 7. Assigned To

 An assignee is often the same team member who is listed as the Sales Rep. Unlike the Sales Rep field, however, you can add more than one person to the Assigned To field.
 Limited Access users will be able to view Contacts they are assigned to, just like Sales Reps.